Terms and Conditions

 - If the consumer wishes to submit a dispute to the Disputes Committee, the entrepreneur is bound by this choice.
 If the entrepreneur wishes to do so, the consumer will have to state in writing within five weeks after a written request to that effect by the entrepreneur whether he also wishes to do so or whether he wants the dispute to be handled by the competent court.
 If the entrepreneur is not informed of the consumer's choice within the period of five weeks, the entrepreneur is entitled to submit the dispute to the competent

-- The Disputes Committee makes a decision under the conditions as set out in the regulations of the Disputes Committee (http://www.degeschillencommissienl/over-ons/de- committees/2701/webshop).
+- The Disputes Committee makes a decision under the conditions as laid down in the regulations of the Disputes Committee (http://www.degeschillencommissienl/about-ons/de- committees/2701/webshop).
 The decisions of the Disputes Committee are binding

-- If, in addition to the Webshop Disputes Committee, another disputes committee recognized or affiliated with the Stichting Geschillencommissies voor Consumentenzaken (SGC) or the Financial Services Complaints Institute (Kifid) is competent, the Disputes Committee Stichting is competent for disputes mainly concerning the method of distance selling or services.
+- If, in addition to the Webshop Disputes Committee, another disputes committee recognized or affiliated with the Stichting Geschillencommissies voor Consumentenzaken (SGC) or the Financial Services Complaints Institute (Kifid) is competent, the Disputes Committee Stichting is competent for disputes mainly concerning the method of selling or providing services at a distance.
 Webshop Preferred quality mark For all other disputes, the other recognized disputes committee affiliated with SGC or Kifid.

 Article 18 – Industry guarantee